DaveVoorhis/EnterpriseExemplar/docker/README.md

 Then access the frontend via the displayed URL.

 Note the application frontend running in Docker at http://frontend:80 is not accessible on the host outside the Docker network.
-This is intentional, because attempts to log into the Dockerised frontend via a host browser will fail when configured to run integration tests inside Docker.
+This is intentional, because attempts to log into the Dockerised frontend via a host browser would fail when configured to run integration tests inside Docker.

 See below for additional options.